SELF-EDIT YOUR NOVEL COURSE FOR WRITERS

 This is our most popular course where alumni from the first five years have averaged an impressive one-in-four publication rate!
 You’ll learn how to self-edit a book, so you can make sure your manuscript is in the best possible shape when you’re ready to submit to literary agents or self-publish.
 You’ll master the tricks to brilliant narrative drive, voice, plot and story development.
-This course is suitable for non-fiction and fiction writers with a finished draft in need of editing.
+This course is suitable for writers of fiction and narrative non-fiction, who are looking to rework and edit their draft.

 Places on the course are strictly limited.